digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/console.rst

        -C canton.remote-participants.<remote-participant-name>.token="<encoded-and-signed-access-token-as-string>" \
        --bootstrap <some-script>

-The remote console will use the token in its interactions with the ledger api of the target participant.
+The remote console uses the token in its interactions with the ledger API of the target participant.
-Moreover, it will extract the user id from the token and use it to populate the applicationId field in the command submission and completion subscription requests.
+It also extracts the user id from the token and uses it to populate the applicationId field in the command submission and completion subscription requests.
 This affects the following console commands:

 - ledger_api.commands.submit